decentralizedintelligencenetwork/.github/profile/README.md

   Earn rewards directly for participation in applications.
 Transparent network fees support developers and contributors without intermediaries.

 - **Scalable, Modular Architecture**
-  Applicable across domains like healthcare, finance, smart cities, education, and social technology.
+  Applicable across domains like healthcare, finance, smart cities, education, and more.

 ---